harini-priya0401/azure-learning-notes/Basic Terminologies of cloud.md

 ☁️ Cloud

-Cloud computing means using someone else’s data center to store, run, and manage your applications and services over the internet, instead of relying only on your own physical servers.
+Cloud computing means using data center of cloud providers to store, run, and manage your applications and services over the internet, instead of relying only on your own physical servers.

 🔹 Types of Cloud